wiverson/jtoolprovider-plugin/README.md

 In IntelliJ, for example, you might need to add it to your JUnit template.

-For command-line Maven on a Unix system, the easiest thing might be to create a ~.mvn/jvm.config file, with the only contents the `--add-modules jdk.incubator.jpackage` entry.

-That said, there are a lot of options for [configuring Maven](https://maven.apache.org/configure.html).
+There are a lot of options for [configuring Maven](https://maven.apache.org/configure.html).
+The best option will likely vary depending on your situation (e.g. local dev environment, CI system, etc.)

+jpackage is expected to move out of incubator status with the release of Java 16.

-# Example Plugin Configuration
+# Simple Example Plugin Configuration

 ```xml
 <plugin>